arangodb/arangodb/Documentation/InstallationManual/Installing.md

 Follow the instructions on the
 @EXTREF_S{http://www.arangodb.org/download,Downloads}
 page to use your favorite package manager for the major distributions.
-After setting up the ArangoDB repository you can then easily install ArangoDB using yum, aptitude, urpmi, or zypper.
+After setting up the ArangoDB repository you can easily install ArangoDB using yum, aptitude, urpmi, or zypper.

 ### Gentoo